ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

 You now have a basic understanding of how to use the ThinkGeo Map controls and can begin adding functionality to your own applications.
 Let's review what we've learned about the object relationships and how the pieces of ThinkGeo UI work together:

-1. It is crucial to set the units (feet, meters, decimal degrees, etc.) correctly for the Map control based on the data.
+1. A `Map` is the fundamental control that contains all the other objects used to determine how the map is rendered.
-1. FeatureLayers provide the data used by a Map control to render a map.
+2. A `Map` has multiple `Overlays`, and each `Overlay` corresponds to a tier of images displayed on the map control.
-1. A Map is the fundamental control that contains all the other objects used to determine how the map is rendered.
+3. A `LayerOverlay` has multiple layers, and each `Layer` corresponds to a single data source.
+This can be a vector-based `FeatureLayer` (such as a shapefile or SQLite) or a raster-based `RasterLayer` (such as TIFF or MrSID).
-1. A Map has multiple layers, and each Layer corresponds to a single data source and typically of one type (point, polygon, line, etc.).
+4. A `FeatureLayer` can have multiple `ZoomLevels`, which define the upper and lower ranges of when a layer should be shown or hidden, and the styles for how the layer is supposed to be displayed.
-1. A FeatureLayer can have multiple ZoomLevels, which define the upper and lower ranges of when a Layer should be shown or hidden.
+5. The `MapUnit` (feet, meters, decimal degrees, etc.) and `CurrentExtent` need to be correctly set for the `Map` control.

-You are now in an excellent position to review the [How Do I Sample](https://gitlab.com/thinkgeo/public/thinkgeo-desktop-maps/-/tree/master/samples/wpf/HowDoISample) and explore our other features.
+Congratulations, you are now in an excellent position to review the [How Do I Sample](https://gitlab.com/thinkgeo/public/thinkgeo-desktop-maps/-/tree/master/samples/wpf/HowDoISample) and explore other features.